-Neal spent a year studying agricultural production at the Catholic University of Argentina including swine production in 2009.
+Prior to joining Carthage Neal spent a year studying agricultural production at the Catholic University of Argentina in 2009.
 Neal earned a Bachelor of Science degree in Animal Science in 2011 from the University of Illinois, Champaign-Urbana, Illinois.
 In 2012 he spent a year as a Congress-Bundestag fellow attending veterinary classes at the University of Leipzig while working on a project involving bovine rotavirus.
-He also spent the summer of 2014 at the Nantes-Atlantic National College of Veterinary Medicine in France working on the effects of stem cell treatments on a mouse model of Pompe disease.
+He also spent the summer of 2014 at the Nantes-Atlantic National College of Veterinary Medicine in France working on the effects of stem cell transplants on a mouse model of Pompe disease.
 He graduated in 2016 with a Doctor of Veterinary Medicine degree from the University of Illinois’s College of Veterinary Medicine.